-The only way to get the perfect ears is to make them yourself; and my preferred attachment is snap style barrettes (see example below).
+I’ve never found perfect ears until I learned to make them myself; and my preferred attachment is snap style barrettes (see example below).
 But how do you attach the ears to a barrette in a way that lasts over time? hot glue? meh. marine glue?
 Better, but you’ll get a contact high while they dry, and they still eventually come undone as the barrette bends to open & close.
 I’ve even painstakingly wrapped the ear base and barrette in thread, but it just looks messy and takes so long.

 So I designed a sleeve to slide the barrette into, with the curved edge to correctly attach a concave ear.
 And it worked AMAZEBALLS.

-Rather than looping thread over and over the barrette, I sew 2 seams in less than 10 seconds.
+Rather than looping thread over and over the barrette, I sew or rivet seams.
 No glue either.

 Now that my prototype showed proof of concept, time to perfect the pattern.

 What fabric to use?
-I settled on leather.
-You can see in my canvas prototype example, the edges fray easily.
-Yes, you could take the time to serge or finish the seams if you choose canvas, but OMGI don’t have that kind of patience, do you?
+I settled on leather & vinyl.
+You can see in my canvas prototype example, the edges on fabric ears fray easily.
+Yes, you could take the time to serge or finish the seams if you choose canvas, but OMG I don’t have that kind of patience, do you?
 Plus canvas is kinda flimsy and I tend to abuse my ears, wearing them often.

 that includes the correct size ear cutout to fit the curve of the barrette sleeve pattern.